Legal History Courses

 American Legal History, 1607-1870: Colonies to Reconstruction

 This course examines major themes and interpretations in the history of American law and legal institutions from the earliest European settlements through the Civil War.
-Topics include continuity and change between English and American law in the colonial period; the American Revolution and its consequences for state and national law; the drafting, ratification, and interpretation of the U.S. Constitution; debates over federalism, commerce, citizenship, and slavery; and the constitutional and legal consequences of the Civil War.
+Topics include law in British North America; law and politics in the American Revolution; the drafting, ratification, and interpretation of the U.S. Constitution; debates over federalism, citizenship, slavery, and the status of Native nations; and the constitutional and legal consequences of the Civil War.
 Students who have taken American Legal History, 1800-1870: Revolution to Reconstruction should not enroll in this course.

 The student's grade will be based on a final examination.